bigdatagenomics/mango/docs/installation/source.rst

 Building for Python
 -------------------

-To build and test `Mango’s Python bindings <#python>`__, first set environmental variables pointing to the root of your your Mango and Spark installation directories.
+To build and test `Mango’s Python bindings <#python>`__, first set environmental variables pointing to the root of your Mango and Spark installation directories.

 .. code:: bash

    export SPARK_HOME = FullPathToSpark
    export MANGO_HOME = FullPathToMango

-Next, build mango jars without running tests, by running the following command from the root of the Mango repo install directory:
+Next, build Mango jars without running tests, by running the following command from the root of the Mango repo install directory:

 .. code:: bash